lockstockandbarrel/earth/README.md

-Note that at least with the gfortran(1) compiler conversion to UCS4 internal representation works automatically when reading and writing from files with encoding='utf-8' specified, this is just primarily concerned with UTF-8 string constants occuring in the code files themselves.
+Note that at least with the gfortran(1) compiler conversion to UCS4 internal representation works automatically when reading and writing from files with encoding='utf-8' specified, this is just primarily concerned with UTF-8 string constants occurring in the code files themselves.

 ## backslash extension